bichkhe/mammothon-meme-be/README.md

-# Welcome to Mammothon-meme-be :train:
+# Welcome to Mammothon-meme-be dev :train:

 [Loco](https://loco.rs) is a web and API framework running on Rust.